Above: DiaoYuTai State Guesthouse, Beijing. Since Kissinger and Nixon 100s of presidents and prime ministers have met Chinese leaders here.

 You were selected to the short list of two vendors.
 Now is the time for bargaining.
 You may quote "10" but you should be ready for "7", or facing additional requirements by customer.
-Always, and this means ALWAYS, if the key high rank person joins the meeting, you should be ready to give concessions to show your sincerity.
+Always, and this means ALWAYS, if the key high rank person or leader joins the meeting, you should be ready to give concessions to show your sincerity.

 If high rank wants to press his fingerprint into coming contract, you should give something on delivery times, services, prices, or after sales support.
 Just give-up something.
 This doesn't need to be one-directional, you can ask customer to make concessions in return.

 If Chinese hold strong position in negotiation, they feel confident to be direct instead of being indirect.
 Directness may also be selected as negotiation strategy: be prepared!

 You must get-prepared for this meeting from the beginning.
 Plan well your play.
 Know the strength of your Guanxi, worked earlier during private sales meetings.
 Prepare your concessions.
 Think through your alternatives.
 Learn about the 'play'.

 A full day meeting and seminar in ZhengZhou, Henan province.
 A square was made, BeijingMan included.
 How many participants in this meeting?